Are you the owner of the business?

 Decide where your ads will show up

-AdWords ads appear at the top or bottom of the Google search results page, making them more visible to users.
+AdWords ads appear at the top of the Google search results page, making them more visible to users.
 To differentiate these ads from organic search results, an ‘Ad’ label appears next to or above them.

 Who sees your ads?